usmanl1/SENG-A4-20/README.md

 # A discussion of what could have been done to improve the mutation score of the test suites

+To enhance our mutation testing strategy for the Range class, we should prioritize addressing the survived mutations involving decremental or incremental scenarios.
+Developing targeted test cases to cover these scenarios comprehensively would help identify and eliminate these mutations.
+Additionally, we should consider creating more tests specifically aimed at handling conditional operator mutations.
+By incorporating test cases that thoroughly exercise conditional logic, we can improve our ability to detect and eliminate mutations related to these operators.

+Regarding our DataUtilities test suite, although our mutation coverage was already high, we could further strengthen it by adding test cases that cover boundary conditions and conditional operators.
+While it may be time-consuming to identify and address specific mutations, investing effort in refining our test suite can yield valuable insights into potential bugss our methods.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 # Explain your SELENUIM test case design process